 This becomes even clearer in the revised version, published in 1847 as “Nuova Statistica della Svizzera”.
 In it, he invokes the economist and political philosopher Pellegrino Rossi with the following words: “[The word ‘Swiss’] towers above the diversity of our languages, of customs, of religions, of industries: this word, with all the retinue of ideas that accompany it, dominates local traditions, or, better said, in itself absorbs all of them”.
 Franscini then states that collecting statistical material was part of his duty of “making known the state of the Confederation”.
 Here, “state” has a double meaning: It includes the notion of “state” as a descriptive account of the different facets of Switzerland but also aims to “make known” the Swiss state in a political sense, as an independent national entity.

-Thus, Franscini knew more than 150 years ago what today many politicians and scientists seem to have forgotten: That statistical accounts do not merely describe reality, but instead create their own realities.
+Thus, Franscini knew in the 19th century what many politicians and scientists of the 21st century seem to have forgotten: That statistical accounts do not merely describe reality, but instead create their own realities.
 “Behind the numbers [...] lies the will to spread ideas, theories, world views”, writes economist Christian Marazzi with reference to Franscini.
 By using statistics to describe “the state of the Confederation”, Franscini actualizes the abstract idea of a Swiss nation as a unified political entity, not by supplanting one cantonal identity with another but instead by combining the different identities of the cantons into a joint understanding of what it means to be Swiss.
 “Reconstructing a unity out of difference”, as the historian Francesca Sofia calls it.

 Franscini’s statistical work should not be mistaken for propagandist flattery, though.
 He did not shy away from addressing the many shortcomings and deficiencies of his country and was repeatedly criticized for it.
 In response, he reminds his critics “that statistics [should] be to the present what an impartial history is to the past”.
 This necessitates to acknowledge “the bad and the ugly” as well as the “beautiful and the good”.
 As such, Franscini saw the statistical service to his country meant also as a commitment to honesty: "[Just] as it belongs to the best friendship to tell the truth, even if it may sound discouraging in people's ears; so I believe that I love my homeland all the more, the more I dare to tell it the truth in all things".